mfaani/mfaani/content/posts/interviewing/recover-binary-tree.md

 So once you have the array built, what you need to do is:

 1. Find the first item that not in its place.
 Let's name this `f` (for first).
-2. Find the last item that's not in its place.
+2. Continue comparing every two consecutive pair to find the _last_ item that's not in its place.
 Let's name this `s` (for second).
+As soon as you find the 2nd item, then you can stop searching.
 3. Swap those two items.